mycelium-ethereum/pools-js/README.md

 `yarn build:docs` or `npm run build:docs`
 `npx serve ./docs`

-## Entitites
+## Entities
 There are a number of entity classes relating to several of the contracts required to interact with pools.
 The entry should be [pools](./src/entities/pool.ts) but you can instantiate any of the classes individually.

 All entities follow the same design pattern of private constructors and public static `Create` functions.
-This is to ensure that the class is initialised before use.
+This is to ensure that the class is initialized before use.
 You will always have to wait for the `Create` function before accessing the internals of the promise.
 There is also a `CreateDefault` this provides an interface for creating "empty" entities that can be used as default.